Defenders of the Faith

 Defenders of the Faith is the ninth studio album by English heavy metal band Judas Priest, released on 13 January 1984 in the US and on 20 January 1984 in the UK.
 The album was certified platinum by the RIAA, and spawned the singles "Freewheel Burning", "Some Heads Are Gonna Roll", and "Love Bites".

-Recording and release
+Recording

 Defenders of the Faith was recorded in July and August 1983 at Ibiza Sound Studios in Ibiza, Spain, and mixed from September through November 1983 at DB Recording Studios and Bayshore Recording Studios in Coconut Grove, Miami, Florida.
-The LP and cassette tape were released on 13 January 1984, and the album appeared on CD in July.
-A remastered CD was released in May 2001.
-Simultaneously with the album's release, the band kicked off their tour in Europe, with the bulk of concerts taking place in North America during the spring and summer.